NESTCollaboration/nest/README.md

 Only **verbosity**, **MCtruthE**, and **MCtruthPos** will change the event-by-event output for testNEST.
 The min/max S1,S2,log values will only effect post-simulation analyses, such as event selection for energy reconstruction and efficiency calculations in testNEST, and binning for creating bands and leakage calculations in rootNEST.

+**Note**: There can be negative S1 and S2 pulse areas in the testNEST output.
+Negative pulse areas simply flag an event that is below thresholds set in the Detector settings file.
+For S1s, negative areas indicate that the PMT coincidence hasn't been met.
+For a PMT hit to count towards the coincidence requirement, the pulse area in that channel must be greater than the detector->sPEthr (single photon threshold) parameter.
+For S2s, the S2 area must be larger than the S2 threshold (generally O(100 phd)).
+Although these events are below threshold, they're still present in a detector, therefore they are not removed from the output.
+For the actual pulse area of these events, take the magnitude of the S1 or S2.

 <a name="yieldModels"></a>
 ## Using Alternate NR and ER Yields Models